serprex/openEtG/readme.txt

 6	Download pixi.dev.js from https://github.com/GoodBoyDigital/pixi.js/tree/master/bin

-7	Run "buildOpenEtg.bat" in your openEtG folder
+7	ninja.exe should be in openEtG's folder.
+Run ninja.exe to build etgify.js

 8	Start redis-server, and in the console, run "node server.js"